Firhad Hakim: Mayor of Kolkata

 On 20 November 2018, Sovan Chatterjee, then mayor of Kolkata, resigned as a cabinet minister.
 Two days later, he resigned from the post of the mayor of Kolkata.
 Subsequently, Trinamool Congress announced that Hakim would be their mayoral candidate.
 The state government passed the Kolkata Municipal Corporation (Second Amendment) Bill, 2018.
 This allows a candidate who is not a member of the Kolkata Municipal Corporation to be appointed mayor of the city, provided they are elected to the same within a period of six months.

 On 28 November 2018, Hakim filed his nomination.
 The following day the Bharatiya Janata Party announced Mina Debi Purohit (former deputy mayor) as their mayoral candidate.
 He secured 121 votes while Purohit received five votes; Hakim was elected mayor.
 He became the first Muslim since the independence of India to be elected mayor of Kolkata.

 On getting elected, Hakim said that "pollution and environment are two areas" on which he would like to work.
 He also set up a WhatsApp number, promising to act on complaints received on that mobile number.
 Making Kolkata cleaner and greener, ensuring a continuous supply of drinking water to the city, building toilets in slums and making the slums "model residential areas" were his priorities as mayor.

 In January 2019, it was announced that Hakim would contest ward no. 82 of the Kolkata Municipal Corporation.
 In a by-election, he won the ward and defeated his nearest rival Jiban Sen of the Bharatiya Janata Party by a margin of 13,987 votes; Hakim received 16,564 votes.
 The term of the Kolkata Municipal Corporation expired on 7 May 2020, however due to the COVID-19 pandemic, elections couldn't be held on time to elect the new councillors of the KMC and was delayed.
 On 8 May 2020, Hakim was appointed as chairman of board of administrators of the Kolkata Municipal Corporation.
 He resigned as chairman of board of administrators of KMC on 22 March 2021 after the Election Commission of India (ECI) has restrained political appointees serving as board administrators of West Bengal municipal corporations, ahead of the 2021 West Bengal Legislative Assembly election.
 He was succeeded by IAS Khalil Ahmed.

+Hakim resigned from the post Mayor of Kolkata on 5 June 2026.